 Some health officials suggest this is due to a “withdrawal” from the lack of carbohydrates, an immunity reaction in the body, or simply a change in your gut’s microbiome.
 Whatever its cause, to avoid the Keto Flu or to reduce its effects, starting slow, staying hydrated, resting, and more can help.

 Going through long-term periods with consuming low amounts of carbohydrates but very high fats has been shown to promote inflammation and advance biological aging.
-There have also been studies showing potential cardiovascular concerns with long term Keto diet.
+There have also been studies showing potential cardiovascular concerns with long term Ketosis diet.
 As such, it is only recommended that this diet be followed short-term, or in tandem with another diet that can help you control your fat and carb intake.

 The Keto diet can lead to very high levels of saturated fat and cholesterol, especially with the “bacon and cheese” version of the diet.
 Just because bacon and cheese are technically allowed on this diet, eating them every day can have serious health risks!